 While some sets of cans are simply too big to wear in public, others can prove to be top-notch performers.
 Still others are perfect for serious hi-fi listening at home.

 The 2014 What Hi-Fi?
-Awards have ushered in seven new pairs of on-ear and over-ear headphones.
-So, whether you're looking for portable, wireless, noise-cancelling or just an accomplished pair for home, here are the best pairs of on-ear headphones to buy in 2014...
+Awards ushered in seven new pairs of on-ear and over-ear headphones.
+So, whether you're looking for portable, wireless, noise-cancelling or just an accomplished pair for home, here are the best pairs of on-ear headphones to buy in 2015...